icons8/lunacy-docs/docs/lunacy license.md

 Icons8 LLC shall at all times retain ownership of the Software as originally downloaded by you and all subsequent downloads of the Software by you.
 The Software (and the copyright, and other intellectual property rights of whatever nature in the Software, including any modifications made thereto) are and shall remain the property of Icons8 LLC.

-Icons8 LLC reserves the right to grant licences to use the Software to third parties.
+Icons8 LLC reserves the right to grant licenses to use the Software to third parties.

 ## Termination